 The Panel agreed that the updated CUP findings confirmed or strengthened the evidence that 'body fatness' and 'greater childhood growth' are a cause of pancreatic cancer.

 The Pancreatic Cancer 2012 Report updates the pancreatic cancer section of the Second Expert Report (section 7.6) and is based on the findings of the 2011 SLR and the CUP Expert Panel discussion in June 2012.
+You can also view the protocol for reviewing the evidence for pancreatic cancer here.

 Conclusions from the updated evidence for pancreatic cancer